Fortunato Abat

-Early years
+Early life

-Fortunato Abat was born on June 10 in San Juan, La Union.
-He studied in Singalong Elementary School in the city of Manila from 1932 to 1939, then in Araullo High School, 1939–41.
+Fortunato Abat was born on 10 June 1925 in San Juan, La Union to Epifanio Abat and Esperanza Ubongen.
+He studied in Singalong Elementary School in the city of Manila from 1932 to 1939, then in Araullo High School from 1939–41.
 His secondary education was abruptly halted by the Japanese invasion during World War II.
 As a young teenager, he entered the Philippine Army which was incorporated into the United States Armed Forces in the Far East (USAFFE) as an enlisted man on April 15, 1944, before the Allied Liberation of the Philippines.
-He continued his secondary education in La Union High School even after World War II and completed his education in the year 1947.
+He continued his secondary education in La Union High School after the war and graduated in 1947.